Personal Injury Lawyer Serving Naples

 When a plaintiff seeks compensation, the amount of money they ultimately receive is based on the nature and extent of the injuries suffered.
 Generally, a victim can seek to recover the full amount of medical bills, loss of income, pain and suffering, rehabilitation costs, property damage, loss of future earning capacity, and any other expenses arising from or associated with the accident.

 In order for the victim to hold the at-fault party responsible, he or she must file an injury claim within the applicable statute of limitations.
 In the state of Florida, a lawsuit must be filed within four years from the date of the accident.
-In the event that your loved one has been killed due to the negligence or the misconduct of another, you may have the right to file a wrongful death claim on behalf of your relative within two years from the date of his or her loss.Enlist a Naples Lawyer to Seek Compensation After an Accident
+In the event that your loved one has been killed due to the negligence or the misconduct of another, you may have the right to file a wrongful death claim on behalf of your relative within two years from the date of his or her loss.Enlist a Lawyer serving Naples After an Accident